onzfonz/comp227/src/content/6/en/part6c.md

 }
 ```

-In this implementation, both components would dispatch an action without the need to know about the communication between the server that happens behind the scenes.
+In this implementation, both components would `dispatch` an action
+*without the need to know about the communication between the server*, which happens behind the scenes.
 These kinds of **async actions** can be implemented using the [Redux Thunk](https://github.com/reduxjs/redux-thunk) library.
-The use of the library doesn't need any additional configuration or even installation when the Redux store is created using the Redux Toolkit's `configureStore` function.
+The use of the library *doesn't need any additional configuration/installation* when we use `configureStore`.

-With Redux Thunk it is possible to implement **action creators** which return a function instead of an object.
+With Redux Thunk it is possible to implement **action creators** which *return a function* instead of an object.
 The function receives Redux store's `dispatch` and `getState` methods as parameters.
-This allows for example implementations of asynchronous action creators,
+This allows implementations of ***asynchronous action creators***,
+which:

-which first wait for the completion of a certain asynchronous operation
+1. wait for the completion of a specific asynchronous operation
-and after that dispatch some action, which changes the store's state.
+2. *dispatch* an action, which changes the store's state.

 We can define an action creator `initializeTasks` which initializes the tasks based on the data received from the server: